juxhouse/bela-resources/reference/bela.properties.md

 # Enable this instead of the openid configs above if you want to use user+password authentication:
 # auth.passwords=true
+# Enable this instead of the password configs above if you want open, anonymous access:
+# anonymous=true

 # Token for accessing BELA's architecture API endpoint.
 You can set any string of random letters and digits.
 architecture.api.token=your-api-token